 Yes!
 Our program is designed to give you the education and experience to be successful as a K-12 teacher.
 No previous experience is necessary, nor does it matter what major your Bachelor’s degree is in, as long as you meet the subject matter competency requirement for the credential you are pursuing.

 The program cost is based on the university’s tuition and fee rate for Summer, Fall, Winter, and Spring quarters.
 Based on the 2020-21 tuition and fees, the credential only program cost approximately $22,000.00.
 The Master of Education with multiple subject or single subject credential (General Education with Teaching Emphasis) program cost is approximately $22,000.00.
 The Master of Education, Special Education Emphasis with dual Education Specialist credential program cost is approximately $27,500.00.
 Note: All costs are approximate and are subject to change.

 How can I calculate my expected tuition and fees?

 Please take a look at the registrar’s office webpage for more information about quarterly tuition.

 Are there other program fees I am responsible for?

-Multiple subject and single subject credential candidates are required to successfully completion a teaching performance assessment (TPA) at the end of their program.
+Multiple subject and single subject credential candidates are required to successfully complete a teaching performance assessment (TPA) at the end of their program.
 The estimated TPA fee is $300.00.
 Multiple subject and education specialist candidates need to pass the RICA exam by the end of the program.
-The estimated cost to take the RICA exam $171.00.
+The estimated cost to take the RICA exam is $171.00.